Zalewa/voyandz/SPECS.md

 Name
 ====

-V stands for Video, A stands for Audio, ff implies purpose.
-The rest is gibberish.
-Short name is `voyandz`, all lower-case.
+The name is `voyandz`, all lower-case.
+V stands for video, A stands for Audio, the rest is gibberish.

 Repository Structure